HidKim/IM-Kernel/README.md

-# Python Code for Survival Permanental Process
+# Python Code for Inverse M-Kernels
 This library provides linear universal approximators of non-negative functions with inverse M-kernels.
 For details, see our NeurIPS2024 paper [1].

 The code was tested on Python 3.10.8.